apache/tvm-rfcs/rfcs/0010-target-registered-compiler-flow-customisation.md

 # Summary
 [summary]: #summary

-In order to enable flexibility in how individual targets are lowered and built within TVM, this RFC proposes supporting additional hooks on the `Target` and that the target becomes the central place for such hooks, for example:
+In order to enable flexibility in how individual targets are lowered and built within TVM, this RFC proposes additional hooks on the `Target` and that the target becomes the central place for such hooks, for example:

 ```
+using FTVMLowering = Pass;
+using FTVMCodegen = runtime::TypedPackedFunc<runtime::Module(IRModule, Target)>;

 TVM_REGISTER_TARGET_KIND("cmsisnn", kDLCPU)
-    .set_attr<String>("relay_to_tir", "target.cmsisnn.lower")
-    .set_attr<String>("tir_to_runtime", "target.cmsisnn.build");
+    .set_attr<FTVMLowering>("relay_to_tir", CMSISNNLowering)
+    .set_attr<FTVMCodegen>("tir_to_runtime", CMSISNNCodeGen);
 ```

 This defines two new hooks as attributes on the target, referencing functions registered into the central TVM registry.
-In similar fashion, external generators (currently accessed directly in the compile engine) would be grouped with an appropriate `Target` as well:
+In similar fashion, external code generators (registered under the `relay.ext.` namespace currently) would be grouped with an appropriate `Target` as well:

 ```
+using FTVMExternalCodegen = runtime::TypedPackedFunc<runtime::Module(const ObjectRef&)>;
+using FTVMConstantUpdater = runtime::TypedPackedFunc<Map<String, runtime::NDArray>(Expr, std::string)>;

 TVM_REGISTER_TARGET_KIND("ethos-n", kDLCPU)
-    .set_attr<String>("relay_to_runtime", "relay.ext.ethos-n")
-    .set_attr<String>("constant_updater", "relay.ext.ethos-n.constant_updater");
+    .set_attr<FTVMExternalCodegen>("relay_to_runtime", EthosNCodeGen)
+    .set_attr<FTVMConstantUpdater>("constant_updater", EthosNConstantUpdater);
 ```

-Collecting all targets under the `Target` functionality and making it clearer which hooks apply to each target.
+Collecting all targets under the `Target` functionality (as opposed to registering additional `Target`s through the function registry using the namespace `relay.ext.`) and making it clearer which hooks apply to each target.

 # Motivation
 [motivation]: #motivation

-Currently to introduce an external code generator, the entire compilation pipeline must be recreated; this is necessary for some targets but in the case of simply re-using existing libraries or introducing a function call to use for an operator it can become more than is necessary.
-It also exists outside of the main `PrimFunc`, meaning it can't be inspected as part of the entire main graph; this limits the effectiveness of techniques such as memory planning.
-By introducing the hook `relay_to_tir`, which is similar to the default `lower` pass in that it returns TIR, it can be inspected by the memory planner and other analysis passes that only work at the TIR level.
-If all that is necessary is transforming into a flat `call_extern` (such is the case for the [CMSIS NN Softmax function](https://github.com/ARM-software/CMSIS_5/blob/develop/CMSIS/NN/Source/SoftmaxFunctions/arm_softmax_s8.c#L86)) then this can be left represented as TIR and be collected by the host code generation.
+Currently to introduce an external code generator (otherwise known as [BYOC](https://tvm.apache.org/docs/dev/relay_bring_your_own_codegen.html)), the entire compilation pipeline must be recreated; this is necessary for some targets but in the case of simply re-using existing libraries or introducing a function call to use for an operator it can become more than is necessary; to implement an external code generator requires going directly from Relay to a `runtime::Module` and re-implementing any compiler passes and code generation functionality rather than being able to extend upon the existing compiler infrastructure.

+The generated `runtime::Module` also exists outside of the main graph, meaning it can't be inspected in combination with other operators; this limits the effectiveness of techniques such as memory planning.
+By introducing the hook `relay_to_tir`, which is similar to the default `LowerTEPass` in that it returns TIR, it can be inspected by the memory planner and other analysis passes that only work at the TIR level.
+If all that is necessary is transforming into a flat `call_extern` (such is the case for the [CMSIS NN Softmax function](https://github.com/ARM-software/CMSIS_5/blob/develop/CMSIS/NN/Source/SoftmaxFunctions/arm_softmax_s8.c#L86)) then the hook may simply return that TIR to be collected by the host code generation.

 In the more complex case, we still want to take advantage of memory planning by using `relay_to_tir` and inspecting the liveness within the TIR graph, but instead want to generate out more complex calls (such as using the [CMSIS NN Structures](https://github.com/ARM-software/CMSIS_5/blob/def6f800f95661eb3451d317f7d0dde504f6020d/CMSIS/NN/Include/arm_nn_types.h#L81-L90)); the `tir_to_runtime` hook can be used to build our intermediary TIR into a Runtime module similarly to how the existing external code generation works.
 This allows writing of external code generators that also get the benefits of any intermediary analysis or transformation that TVM offers.
 Alongside being able to use the analysis passes, code generators can extend from existing host code generators, customising only the generation which is relevant to them and gaining maximum benefit from the existing optimisations made in TVM.